 In December 2013, we initiated METRIC, a randomized, controlled Phase 2b study of glembatumumab vedotin in patients with triple negative breast cancer that over-expresses gpNMB.
-Clinical trial study sites are open to enrollment across the U.S., Canada, Australia and the European Union.
+Clinical trial study sites were opened to enrollment across the U.S., Canada, Australia and the European Union.
 The METRIC protocol was amended in late 2014 based on feedback from clinical investigators conducting the study that the eligibility criteria for study entry were limiting their ability to enroll patients they felt were clinically appropriate.
 In addition, we had spoken to country-specific members of the European Medicines Agency, or EMA, and believed an opportunity existed to expand the study into the EU.
 The amendment expanded patient entry criteria to position it for the possibility of full marketing approval with global regulators, including the EMA, and to support improved enrollment in the study.
-The primary endpoint of the study is PFS as PFS is an established endpoint for full approval registration studies in this patient population in both the U.S. and the EU.
+The primary endpoint of the study is PFS, defined as the time from randomization to the earlier of disease progression or death due to any cause.
+PFS is an established endpoint for full approval registration studies in this patient population in both the U.S. and the EU.
 The sample size (n=300) and the secondary endpoint of OS remained unchanged.
 Since implementation of these changes, both the FDA and central European regulatory authorities have reviewed the protocol design, and we believe the METRIC study could potentially support marketing approval in both the U.S. and Europe dependent upon data results and review.
-Target enrollment (n=300) in METRIC has been reached.
-Given the lack of treatment options for patients with triple negative breast cancer, previously screened patients whose tumors overexpress gpNMB will be allowed to enter the study before enrollment is formally completed, estimated to occur by the end of September 2017.
-Efforts to ensure delivery of manufactured drug that is ready for commercialization and a companion diagnostic, including partnering with a diagnostic company, are underway.
-While we have made and continue to make progress on these fronts, we have made the decision to stage some of the more costly wor